A2 Hosting vs InMotion Hosting 2026: Which Web Host Actually Wins?

 User Interface & Ease of Use

-InMotion wins here, particularly for non-technical users.
+InMotion takes this one, especially for non-technical users.

 Core Features